 E- Dental implants.

-A wide variety of crowns are available to replace lost tooth structure.
+A wide variety of crowns are available to replace lost tooth structures.
 You have the choice of precious metal or porcelain to achieve your desired appearance.
 Stable dental function is secured by cement adhesive bonding of the crown to the remaining dental remnant.

 Inlays and Onlays

 Tooth-colored restorations can also be constructed in a laboratory.
 The dental cavity is prepared in the usual way.
 However, a dental impression is taken instead of filling the cavity with a composite resin filling.
 The laboratory technician uses the impression to construct a tooth-colored inlay that is bonded into the prepared cavity.
-These types of restorations are particularly useful when the tooth substance has been severely diminished and providing too little support for a conventional filling.
+These types of restorations are particularly useful when the tooth substance has been severely diminished and provide too little support for a conventional filling.

 A dental bridge is effective at camouflaging an unsightly gap from missing teeth.
 Furthermore, a well-performed dental bridge stabilizes unwanted tooth movement, gum problems, and occlusal interferences.

-Porcelain crowns function similar to porcelain veneers.
+Porcelain crowns function similarly to porcelain veneers.
 The main difference is that they cover the whole tooth.
 The cosmetic results are exceptional.
 Problems such as lost fillings, unsightly cracks, and discolored teeth following root canal therapy are superbly managed with a porcelain crown.

 Osseointegrated dental implants are one of the most sophisticated and advanced techniques used to restore a tooth that has been completely lost.
 A titanium metal screw is implanted into the bone of the tooth socket to integrate and act as a secure post for the synthetic crown.
-This method of dental restoration gives long term bone and gum stability.
+This method of dental restoration gives long-term bone and gum stability.
 Not all patients are candidates.

 Dr. Robert Lee aims to provide each of his patients with the ultimate dental restoration.
 Visit us to explore the best option to restore your smile.